icl-utk-edu/plasma/README.md

 =====

 ~~~~

  _ \ |      \    __|  \  |   \
  __/ |     _ \ \__ \ |\/ |  _ \
 _|  ____|_/  _\____/_|  _|_/  _\

 ~~~~

+University of Tennessee, University of Colorado Denver, University of California, Berkeley

 PLASMA is a dense linear algebra package at the forefront of multicore computing.
 PLASMA is designed to deliver the highest possible performance from a system with